 So, generally, you have to mix flours - whether using a ready-made mix, or doing your own.

-It’s about assembling a team to get the job done.
+Developing good gluten free recipes is all about assembling a team to get the job done.

 How gluten-free flours react with water vary wildly, so that’s another balance to keep in mind - and a big part of why many recipes don’t work well when converted from normal flour to a GF version.